 Swimming with aquodic mammals, not your thing?
 How do you feel about kitty cats?
 As in big ass kitty cats, or at least their cubs.
 At La Bufadora on the Peninsula de Punta Banda, you can experience a crazy hectic mercado area where you can buy every souvenir you could ever want, have a margarita or two at a seaside restaurant or frolic with lion cubs.
 Yes, I did say lion cubs.
 Are you a fan of el gatos?
 Then this is one Mexican experience you simply cannot miss!
 For twenty American dollars, you can play with the cubs for about fifteen minutes and the handlers will take as many photos of you and the cubs as you want.
 Need a selfie of yourself and Mufasa while in Baja California?
 Well, now you know where to go!

 Have enough time to drive farther south?
 Every year 10,000 gray whales migrate from the chilly arctic to south Baja and the Sea of Cortez.
 San Ignacio is a good twelve-hour drive from the San Ysidro border crossing in Tijuana but it is worth the drive down highway 1 to coastal lagoons where the super friendly whales and calves will swim right up to boats in the winter months.
 San Ignacio is one of three lagoons that the gray whales call home in the winter months in Baja California.
+There are even san diego whale watching excursions that you can go on if you’d like to get up close and personal.

 Have less time but still interested in getting up close and personal with whales and their calves?
 Guerrero Negro is less also nine hours south of Rosarito Beach and this beachside hamlet will offer you a chance to see magnificent gray whales and their 1,000 pound little calves in Scammon’s Lagoon.
 These mamas and calves take a break here in the Ojo de Liebre after traveling over 6,000 miles from the Bering Sea before continuing further south.
 If you find yourself in Baja California at any time from January to March this is definitely a fun day trip to see these friendly sea giants.